mittinatten/freesasa/doc/doxy_main.md

 make another attempt.
-Therefore, errors due to user or system failures, such as faulty parameters, malformatted config-files, I/O errors or out of memory errors, are reported through return values, either ::FREESASA_FAIL or ::FREESASA_WARN, or by NULL pointers, depending on the context.
+Therefore, errors due to user or system failures, such as faulty parameters, malformatted config-files, I/O errors or out of memory errors, are reported through return values, either ::FREESASA_FAIL or ::FREESASA_WARN, or by `NULL` pointers, depending on the context.
 See the documentation for the individual functions.
 If memory allocation fails as much memory as possible is released.
-To the extent that it's possible to emulate system failures like this, they have been verified to not cause aborts or seg-faults (see the tests/ directory) in any part of the code.

 Errors that are attributable to programmers using the library, such as passing null pointers where not allowed, are checked by asserts.